 - Location: 1-hour drive (20 km) from the Chiang Mai old town

-- Thai Buffet Dinner and a Lantern
+- What's included: Pick-up and transfer back, Thai Buffet Dinner, and a Lantern

 - Details: 4500 sky lanterns released

 - Location: 50 minutes drive (19 km) from downtown Chiang Mai